hcschuetz/quine/README.md

   various JS quines found on the web are *functions* emitting their source code.
 A test invocation must explicitly call that function.

+* Our requirement above (the program emits its own source code) is trivially fulfilled by the empty JS program, which emits nothing.
+  Here I was looking for a non-trivial solution.

 * Several JS quines on the web make use of the fact that JS allows to retrieve the source code of a function.
-This can be considered cheating.
+This may be considered cheating.
   Thus the solution here does not rely on that JS feature.

 * It is probably possible to simplify this solution.